PsimonL/PsimonL/README.md

 # Hi there 👋
 My name is Szymon and I'm currently studying at AGH UST in Kraków (Poland), doing Engineering degree.
-Enrolled into Applied Informatics and Telecommunication field of study.
+Enrolled into Applied Informatics and Telecommunication field of study (Former Electronics and Telecommunication student - succesfully changed shifted between courses after accomplishing 1st term).
 Aiming at Master's also in Applied Computer Science.

 Exact fields of interest:
 - Broadly defined programming, e.g.: AI/ML, Web Services, DevOps.